solo-system/solo-system.github.io/about.md

 * affordable to projects and organisations in poor countries.
 * modular - so you can cannibalise broken components together to get them working again.

+And once it was useful to me, it was useful to others, so I opened it up - it's now open source.